DEFRA/dst-guides/process/pull_request.md

 This change fixes an issue found with `validate_pre_update_organisation_address` in that a when passed empty parameters it would cause an `undefined method all? for nil:NilClass` error to be thrown.
 ```

-The key point is that it should describe **the actual change you are intending to make** and not just **what change the story outlined**.
+The key point is that it should cover **the actual change you are intending to make**, and not just repeat **what the story outlined**.
 The link to the story is added for those that need the greater context.

 ### Set rules